-Changes to Estonia’s Commercial Code allow share capital to be paid from any business banking account in the EU/EEA, not just in Estonia, make a bank account in the EU/EEA a great option for some e-residents.
+The process of paying your company's share capital contribution allows share capital to be paid from any business banking account in the EU/EEA, not just in Estonia, making a bank account in the EU/EEA a great option for some e-residents.
+This also means that having a bank account in Estonia is not necessary for many e-residents.

 Many EU/EEA banks may not be familiar with e-Residency, or location-independent entrepreneurship, but there may be other factors in your favour if you are a citizen of the EU/EEA.